 Oak briquettes contain a greater calorific value than coal.
 They’re a fantastic fuel option for lighting your stove as they deliver a huge amount of heat in a hurry.
 Great for your stove and the environment!

-Price: £165 inc.VAT for a 400kg dumpy bag of briquettes including delivery to Mainland UK.
+Price: £195 inc.VAT for a 400kg dumpy bag of briquettes including delivery to the majority of the UK.
 Delivery to other areas will be subject to additional charges.
-If you place an order, and live outside of Mainland UK, we may be in touch for further delivery charges.
 You can email us your postcode for an accurate cost.

 Our oak briquettes may have some loose shavings in the bottom of the bag.
 May have up to 20% redwood shavings within the briquettes.
 The briquettes vary in size depending on the material they are made from.

 Weight may vary depending of the density of the material

 Take advantage of huge savings by purchasing our Oak Briquettes supplied loose in a dumpy bags - weighing approx 400kg. - Weight may vary depending of the density of the material

 These oak briquettes need to be kept dry and stored inside.

 How to light your stove:

 Place a natural fire lighter on the grate or fire bed.
 Start stacking softwood kindling jenga style 3 or 4 rows high.
 This method ensures sufficient airflow between each piece of kindling.